Jagathish1994/SPKeyBoardAvoiding/README.md

 ## Installation

 ### Step I
 Drag and drop the SPKeyBoardAvoiding scrollview sub class to your project.

 ### Step II
 Change your scrollview class name as SPKeyBoardAvoiding in storyboard which containds bundles of textfields.
 And create the instance of your scrollview as such as,

     @IBOutlet weak var scrollView: SPKeyBoardAvoiding!

 ### Step III

-Just put the below textFieldShouldReturn method to your class and update as follows,
+Make sure the UITextFieldDelegate is presence in your class & Just put the below textFieldShouldReturn method to your class and update as follows,

         func textFieldShouldReturn(_ textField: UITextField) -> Bool {
         // Reset the scrollview content offset